genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Search

-If you wish to look for a record (or a number of records) but your criterion does not match an index on the table, you can use the [`search`](#dbmon-commands) command.
+If you wish to look for a record (or a number of records) but your criterion does not match an index on the entity, you can use the [`search`](#dbmon-commands) command.

 :::warning
-For larger tables, this can be slow and risks causing latency to your application's users.
+For larger entities, this can be slow and risks causing latency to your application's users.
 :::

 For example, if you wanted to find all the records in the `BROKER` table where the `COUNTRY_CODE` was IRL, and there is no index that can be used (and there might be multiple results), the [`search`](#dbmon-commands) command would look like this: